Yes, you can absolutely gift an NFT. Not only that, but gifting an NFT is a great way to introduce someone to the world of NFTs.

 The simplest thing to do is to use OpenSea to make the transfer.
 This allows you to actually see the NFT (in the desktop version of Metamask, you can't actually see the images of the NFTs).

-You don’t need to buy the NFT on OpenSea to use the “gift” feature, but you do need to connect your wallet to the OpenSea site.
+You don’t need to buy the NFT on OpenSea to use the "transfer" feature, but you do need to connect your wallet to the OpenSea site.

-Once connected, navigate to the NFT you want to transfer and then click on the gift icon.
+Once connected, navigate to the NFT you want to transfer and then click on the transfer icon.

 When making the transfer you will be redirected to your wallet to submit the transaction.
 At this stage you will see the estimated gas fee for the transaction (yes, you do need to pay for gas even for a gift transfer).